davin023/high-level-automated-in-context-reasoning/README.md

 ## Usage
->  HiAR-ICL consists of two steps, and our released code implements an efficient parallel tree search. *Note that, to ensure fair comparison with other methods such as rStar, the time cost reported in our paper corresponds to the non-parallelized version, following the same measurement protocol adopted in previous works.*
+>  AutoICR consists of two steps, and our released code implements an efficient parallel tree search. *Note that, to ensure fair comparison with other methods such as rStar, the time cost reported in our paper corresponds to the non-parallelized version, following the same measurement protocol adopted in previous works.*
 In practical applications, however, employing the parallel implementation provided in this repository can lead to substantially improved efficiency.

 ### Step 1: Construct high-level thought cards via MCTS